 - Look at how people move through the venue and how you could adjust this to reduce congestion and contact between customers, for example, one-way flow, where possible.

-- Close between 10pm and 5am.
+- Last orders for alcohol is 10pm and businesses must close between 11pm and 5am.
 This is required by law.
 Delivery services can continue after 10pm

 Managing service of food and drink at a venue

 In order to ensure staff and customers can order food and drink safely you should:

 - Maintain social distancing between employees from customers when taking and receiving orders.